jdleesmiller/jdleesmiller.github.io/_posts/2017-12-10-counting-states-enumeration-2048.markdown

 ---

 &nbsp;

+Thanks to [Hope Thomas](https://twitter.com/h0peth0mas) for reviewing drafts of this article.

 If you've read this far, perhaps you should [follow me on twitter](https://twitter.com/jdleesmiller), or even apply to work at [Overleaf](https://www.overleaf.com/jobs). `:)`